xg4/signal/README.md

 ### Subscriptions

+- `POST /api/subscriptions` - Create a new subscription
+- `DELETE /api/subscriptions/:id` - Delete a subscription by ID
 - `GET /api/subscriptions` - Get all subscriptions for current user
-- `POST /api/subscriptions` - Create a new subscription
-- `DELETE /api/subscriptions` - Delete a subscription

 ## Testing Web Push